aspiers/openstack-summit-2016-austin-project-creation/markdown/life-after-creating-your-project.md

 <!-- .slide: data-state="section-break" id="maintenance" data-timing="10" -->
 # Life after creating your project

+Note:
+A lot of the stuff in this section are general best practice principles for any project not just OpenStack projects, so I'll try to focus on the specific differences in the OpenStack ecosystem.

 <!-- .slide: data-state="normal" id="code-review" data-timing="60" -->
 # Code review